PSLmodels/Tax-Calculator/DATAPREP.md

 filing units.
 Tax-Calculator expects that the filing-unit total for each of several earnings-related variables is split between the taxpayer and the spouse.
 It is the responsibility of anyone preparing data for Tax-Calculator input to do this earnings splitting.
-Here is a list of variables for which the taxpayer and spouse variables must add up to the filing-unit variable:
+Here are the relationships between the filing-unit variable and the taxpayer (`p`) and spouse (`s`) variables expected by Tax-Calculator:
 ```
 e00200 = e00200p + e00200s